Morse Code Day!

 The Beauty of Constraint

 There's something almost poetic about Morse code.
-You have exactly two building blocks: a short signal (dit) and a long signal (dah).
-The dah is three times the length of the dit.
-That's it.
-From these two elements—and the silences between them—you can encode any letter, any number, any message.
+You have exactly two building blocks: a short signal (dit), a long signal (dah) and spaces.

 The timing matters: